Please use this site in portrait

 THE DIFFERENCE YOUR SCHOOL’S SUPPORT MAKES

-In a time when so many families and young people need support, we are incredibly grateful to secondary schools like yours for the efforts you go to in order to raise money for BBC Children in Need.
+In a time when so many families and young people need support, we are incredibly grateful to schools like yours for the efforts you go to in order to raise money for BBC Children in Need.

 ABIGAIL'S STORY